Featuring an audience that is growing by leaps and bounds.

 Okay, we're dealing with a total ignoramus here.

-We're dealing with somebody who deals in cliches as substance.
+We're dealing with somebody who deals in clichés as substance.

 I mean, this is so easy to analyze, it's not even funny.

-So Bernie Sanders has got it into his head.
+So Bernie Sanders has got it into his head there's a phrase out there, too big to fail.

-Oops, I'm a leftist, I oppose that.
+I oppose that.

-Too big to fail equals that's why we're in so much trouble.
+Equals, that's why we're in so much trouble.

 Too big to fail means we bail them out.